-We are permitted to make voluntary prepayments of the term loans with a prepayment fee equal to 3% of the term loans prepaid.
-On each tranche, we are required to make 12 monthly interest only payments after the funding date followed by a repayment schedule equal to 36 equal monthly payments of the outstanding principal of the outstanding term loans of each tranche.
-After the 36-month amortization period of each tranche, the remaining balance of such tranche and a final payment equal to 6.50% of the original principal amount of the applicable tranche are payable on the maturity date of such tranche.
+We are permitted to make voluntary prepayments of the term loan with a prepayment fee equal to 3% of the term loan prepaid.
+We are required to make 12 monthly interest only payments after the funding date followed by a repayment schedule equal to 36 equal monthly payments of the outstanding principal of the outstanding term loan.
+After the 36-month amortization period, the remaining balance and a final payment equal to 6.50% of the original principal amount is payable on the maturity date.
 We are required to make mandatory prepayments of the outstanding term loans upon the acceleration by the lenders of such loans following the occurrence of an event of default, along with a payment of the final payment, the prepayment fee and any all other obligations (each as defined or described under the term loan facility) that are due and payable at the time of the prepayment.